 If you don’t have a last will and testament, you’re not alone.
-A recent survey by TD Bank found that more than half of Canadians don’t have a one.
+A recent survey by TD Bank found that more than half of Canadians don’t have one.
 I was among the will-less until recently when I was invited to try Willful, a new Canadian tech company that provides fast, affordable online wills in less than 20 minutes.

 A few years ago, I was hospitalized after uncovering severe blood clots in my right leg and my lungs.
 This, naturally, scared the pants off me and prompted me to consider end-of-life planning.
-Still, I did not action creating a last will and testament due to the perceived hassle and cost.
+Still, I did not take action in creating a last will and testament due to the perceived hassle and cost.

 November is “Make a Will Month,” according to the Ontario Bar Association, so I decided to get on board and give Willful a try.

 On first impression, the website is a professional yet contemporary design, a far cry from its competitors, which appear outdated and frankly, not pretty.
 And the pleasant Willful experience carries on from there.